Non-stop flights to Oslo (OSL)

 From Athens, direct flights are offered by Aegean (Star Alliance), Norwegian and SAS (Star Alliance).

 From Chania (Crete), you can fly non-stop with Norwegian or SAS (Star Alliance).
+This is a seasonal route that starts in April and ends in October.

 From Corfu (Kerkyra), Heraklion (Crete), Kefalonia, Preveza / Lefkada, Rhodes, Santorini and Thessaloniki, all direct flights to Oslo are operated by Norwegian.